 (9) A person must comply with a direction given under subregulation (8) as soon as practicable after the direction is given.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (10) If a movement permit is cancelled under subregulation (7) an inspector may at any time grant a fresh movement permit.